dr8co/PrivacyShield/README.md

 The file shredder securely deletes your files by overwriting them with random bytes.

-The number of overwrites can be specified by the user.
+The user can specify the number of overwrites.
 The default is 3 overwrites.

 The file shredder supports the following overwriting methods: